ebrown-cs3280-sum-19/ChapterNotes/Chapter11Notes.md

 * `object` is an alias for `System.Object`
 * It's non-`static` methods are inherited by *all* classes

-`object` methods inherited by all classes
+`object` methods inherited by all classes.
+This means all classes will have the following methods

 * `Equals` - compares the current object to another object for equality.
 * `Finalize` - cannot be explicitly called or declared.
 When a class contains a destructor, the compiler implicitly renames it to override the Finalize method